Philipp, Landgrave of Hesse

 Prince Philipp of Hesse-Kassel was born at Rumpenheim Castle in Offenbach on November 6, 1896, the third son of Prince Friedrich Carl, Landgrave of Hesse-Kassel and Princess Margarethe “Mossy” of Prussia.
 Philipp had five brothers:

-Philipp was raised by an English governess and briefly attended school in England before continuing his studies in Germany.
+Raised by an English governess, Philipp briefly attended school in England before continuing his studies in Germany.
 He attended the Goethe-Gymnasium in Frankfurt and the Helmholtz-Gymnasium in Potsdam.
-Of his siblings, Philipp was the only one who did not attend a military academy.
+Philipp was the only one of his siblings who did not attend a military academy.
 However, when World War I began, he enlisted in the Hessian Dragoon-Regiment along with his older brother Max.
 Both served in Belgium, where Max was killed in action in October 1914.
 His eldest brother, Friedrich Wilhelm, was also killed in action in 1916, making Philipp second in line to the Headship of the Electoral House of Hesse.
 He continued his military service, serving on the Eastern Front and the Hindenburg Line before being wounded in active combat in 1917.

-In October 1918, just weeks before the war ended, Philipp’s father was elected to be King of Finland.
-At the time, it was decided that Philipp – although the eldest surviving son – would remain heir to the Electoral House, and his younger twin brother, Wolfgang – would be heir to the Finnish throne.
+In October 1918, just weeks before the war ended, Philipp’s father was elected King of Finland.
+At the time, it was decided that Philipp, the eldest surviving son, would remain heir to the Electoral House, and his younger twin brother Wolfgang would be heir to the Finnish throne.
 However, following the fall of the German Empire, Philipp’s father quickly renounced the throne.

-Following the War, Philipp enlisted in the Transitional Army, before focusing on his education.
+Following World War I, Philipp enlisted in the Transitional Army, before focusing on his education.
 He attended the Technical University in Darmstadt, studying art history and architecture for several years before taking a job at the Kaiser-Friedrich Museum in Berlin.
 In 1923, he moved to Rome, where he established a successful interior design business.

 Philipp and Mafalda on their wedding day. photo: Wikipedia

-On September 23, 1925 at Castello di Racconigi, near Turin, Philipp married Princess Mafalda of Savoy.
+On September 23, 1925, at Castello di Racconigi, near Turin, Philipp married Princess Mafalda of Savoy.
 She was the second daughter of King Vittorio Emanuele III of Italy and Princess Elena of Montenegro.
 Philipp and Mafalda had four children:

 • Moritz, Landgrave of Hesse (1926) – married Princess Tatiana of Sayn-Wittgenstein-Berleburg, had issue